Movie Review: Grumpy old gangsters

 “The Irishman” has its share of depictions of shocking violence, but it also has passages of laugh-out-loud humor.
 The production design (Bob Shaw) and art design (Laura Ballinger) is tremendous.
 Movie-goers, especially those from the Philadelphia region, will have fun seeing familiar signs and places (Latin Casino, Food Fair, Schuylkill River), cars (1949 Hudson Hornet), interior and exterior architecture (Las Vegas’ Dunes Hotel) and fashions (wide ties and even wider lapels) from the 1950s through 1970s.
 The cinematography (mostly 35mm; Director of Photography Rodrigo Prieto) is imaginative.
 The editing (Thelma Schoonmaker) is crisp.
 “The Irishman” has seamless flashbacks.
 The soundtrack has Scorsese’s usual bevy of pop music in the key of decades.

 “The Irishman” should garner multiple Oscar nominations: screenplay, director, picture, and for De Niro and Pacino.
+“The Irishman” was named the best picture of 2019 by the National Board of Review, often a harbinger of Oscar gold.

 “The Irishman” is the third film in a Scorsese trilogy of sorts, with “Goodfellas” and “Casino” as parts one and two, and could be compared to director Francis Ford Coppola’s “Godfather” trilogy.